Agent Harnesses

 Gateway (OpenClaw, 345K stars)

 A persistent process managing routing, permissions, channels, skills, and connections.
-The model is one of many tools the gateway orchestrates.
-Strongest channel ecosystem (15+ platforms).
+The model is one of many tools it orchestrates.
+15+ platform integrations.
 Skills marketplace.

 Memory-First (Hermes, 21.6K stars)